FHA Loans – Credit Score Requirements and More

 FHA Loan Interest Rates

-One of the most important elements of your home loan is your interest rate, which will be a large factor in the affordability of your monthly payment.
-FHA loan rates are similar to traditional loan rates in that they are based on both larger market conditions and the qualifications of the individual buyer.
+One of the most important elements of your home loan is your interest rate, which will play a large factor in the affordability of your monthly payment.
+FHA loan rates are similar to traditional loan rates because they are based on both larger market conditions and the qualifications of the individual buyer.
 Wondering what your options will be?

 View today’s FHA loan rates!